wyouyou/smartinote/README.md

-**NOTE:** This is command line tool to store/search/organize/review/... every signle notes you added.
+**NOTE:** This is a command line tool to store/search/organize/review/... every signle notes you added.

 [访问 Repo](https://github.com/JayeWang/dic)